 A driver could open their door while they’re parked.
 Remain vigilant.
 If you’re driving in an area where cars are parked at the side of the road, keep your distance.

 Stay Safe: 10 Causes of Motorcycle Accidents to Avoid

 Stay safe while you’re on the road!
 Understanding these 10 causes of motorcycle accidents can help you become a defensive driver.

 If you are in a motorcycle accident, though, you could have a case.
 Consider contacting a motorcycle accident law firm right away.
 They can help you fight for the compensation you deserve.

 Think you have a case?
 Were you injured in a motorcycle accident?
-We’re here to help.
+Our Sumter motorcycle accident lawyers are here to help.